 - N0 – no nodal spread

 - N1 – spread to 1-3 nodes

 - N2 – spread to more than 3 nodes

 - M1 – metastasis

-After a patient has a diagnosis they are discussed as a multidisciplinary team (MDT) meeting.
+After a patient has a diagnosis, they are discussed at a multidisciplinary team (MDT) meeting.
 The colorectal MDT involves surgeons, oncologists, radiologists, histopathologists, specialist nurses and other health professionals to agree on the most appropriate management options.

 The choice of management depends on many factors:

 Options for managing bowel cancer (in any combination) are:

 The ideal scenario with bowel cancer is to surgically remove the entire tumour.
 Removal of the section of bowel affected by the tumour can be potentially curative.
 Surgery can also be used palliatively, to reduce the size of the tumour and improve symptoms.